What the pelvic floor has to do after childbirth

 You do not have to wait until something becomes unbearable.
 Early assessment often saves months.
 This is especially true if your daily life is limited or you feel things are getting worse.

-- you cannot hold stool well or wind escapes uncontrollably
+- you cannot hold stool well or gas escapes uncontrollably

 - you notice a clear bulge or a strong foreign-body sensation